Deportation from the United States: Formal deportation (removals)

-Formal deportation, known in modern bureaucratic parlance as "removal", is the compulsory and confirmed movement of a non-citizen out of the United States based on a legal order.
-It is an administrative, not criminal, procedure, a distinction established by the Supreme Court in Fong Yue Ting v.
-United States (1893).
-This ruling stripped non-citizens facing expulsion of many constitutional protections, such as the right to a jury trial, on the grounds that deportation is not a punishment for a crime.

-The process of formal deportation has historically been cumbersome and expensive.
-It traditionally began with an investigation by immigration officials, often based on tips from police, charitable organizations, or individuals.
-If apprehended, a non-citizen would face a hearing before a board of special inquiry or an immigration judge.
-While the government bears the burden of proving deportability with "clear, convincing, and unequivocal evidence", this standard is often met through the interrogation of the non-citizen, who may not have been advised of their rights.
-A formal order of deportation has significant legal consequences, including a ban on reentry that can last from five years to life.
+Formal deportation, or removal, as it has been termed since the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, is the movement of a foreigner out of the United States in accordance with an administrative order of removal.
+The process has historically been cumbersome and usually began with an investigation by immigration officials, often based on tips from police, organizations, or individuals.
+If apprehended, a foreigner was scheduled to later appear before a board of special inquiry or an immigration judge.
+An order of removal is proven under the burden of "clear and convincing evidence" A final order of removal has collateral legal consequences, including bars on reentry.

-Beginning in the late 20th century, lawmakers developed streamlined administrative procedures to expedite formal removals, limiting access to judicial review.
-These include "expedited removals", which apply to non-citizens apprehended near the border; "reinstatement of removal" for those with prior deportation orders; and "stipulated removal", which allows a judge to order expulsion without a hearing.
+In 1996, "expedited removal" was created, which occurs without a hearing and has limited judicial review.
+There also exists "reinstatement of removal" for those with prior removal orders; and "stipulated removal", which allows a judge to order removal without a hearing.

 Voluntary departure

 Voluntary departure, also known as "informal deportation" or "return", is the most common form of expulsion in U.S. history, accounting for 85 percent of the nearly 57 million expulsions between 1920 and 2018.
-It is a process in which an apprehended non-citizen agrees to leave the country at their own expense, waiving their right to a formal deportation hearing.
-Although the term suggests a choice, the process is coercive.
-It is, as the Department of Homeland Security has noted, "required and verified".
+It is a process in which an apprehended foreigner agrees to leave the country at their own expense, waiving their right to a formal removal hearing.

-Immigration officials have long relied on voluntary departure to sidestep the costly and time-consuming process of formal deportation.
-It allows them to remove large numbers of people quickly and cheaply, without the need for arrest warrants, administrative hearings, or judicial review.
-For the non-citizen, agreeing to voluntary departure minimizes time spent in detention and avoids the legal bar on reentry associated with a formal deportation order.
-This mechanism became the primary tool for expelling Mexicans, particularly after the establishment of the Border Patrol in 1924, as it was easier to return someone across a land border than to arrange for transoceanic passage.
+Immigration officials have long relied on voluntary departure as an alternative to formal deportation, since the process does not require that formal hearing be held.
+For the foreigner, agreeing to voluntary departure minimizes time spent in detention and avoids the legal bar on reentry associated with a final order of removal.
+This process became the primary tool for expelling Mexicans, particularly after the establishment of the Border Patrol in 1924, as it was easier to return someone across a land border than to ship them by water.
 By the 1950s, voluntary departures outnumbered formal deportations by a ratio of fifty-six to one.